Venezuela's Maduro, opposition expected to talk; U.S. eases some sanctions -sources | Politics

 The moves, which U.S. officials said were decided in consultation with Venezuela's opposition, follow a visit to Caracas in March by the highest-ranking U.S. delegation in years, leading to the release of two U.S. detainees.
 It was widely seen as a goodwill gesture by Maduro, who is under heavy U.S. sanctions along with his inner circle.

-Maduro requested the U.S. lifting of sanctions on Malpica in the Caracas talks, two sources familiar with the matter said.
-The Venezuelan opposition said it did not ask for the delisting of any sanctioned officials.
+Maduro requested the U.S. lift sanctions on Malpica in the Caracas talks, two sources familiar with the matter said.
+The Venezuelan opposition said it did not request the delisting of any sanctioned officials.
 The White House did not immediately respond to a request for comment.
-The Socialist leader also expressed a willingness to return to negotiations in Mexico with the opposition, which he abandoned in October, and sources said the two sides were expected as soon as Tuesday to set a date for resuming talks.
+The Socialist leader also expressed a willingness to return to negotiations in Mexico with the opposition, which he abandoned in October, and sources said the sides were expected as soon as Tuesday to set a date for resuming talks.

-The talks are aimed at resolving Venezuela's long-running political crisis, and Washington insists that any major lifting of sanctions will depend on progress at the table.
+The talks are aimed at resolving Venezuela's long-running political crisis, and Washington insists any major lifting of sanctions will depend on progress at the table.
 The United States has recognized opposition leader Juan Guaido as legitimate president, condemning Maduro's 2018 re-election as a sham.
-But Maduro remains in power.
-Venezuelan Vice President Delcy Rodriguez said in a post on Twitter that her government hopes the U.S. decision to ease some sanctions would pave the way for a total lifting of "the illegal sanctions that affect our people."
+Maduro remains in power.
+Venezuelan Vice President Delcy Rodriguez said in a post on Twitter that her government hopes ultimately that Washington will lift all "the illegal sanctions that affect our people."

+On Monday, the Biden administration announced its revised Cuba policy, including easing some Trump-era restrictions on family remittances and travel to the Communist-ruled island.
+The United States is preparing to host the Summit of the Americas in Los Angeles in early June.
+Mexican and Bolivian leaders have threatened to skip the meeting if Cuba, Nicaragua and Maduro's government are excluded.
+U.S. officials insisted there was no connection between the summit and the Cuba and Venezuela policy actions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)